 The Japanese Tea Garden is also free before 10am if you go on Mondays, Wednesdays, or Fridays.
 You can also check out the Golden Gate Park Rose Garden, completely free at all times, featuring over 60 rose beds.
 The peak time to see roses is during the summer, but there’s always something on display no matter the season.
 There’s even a Ferris wheel to ride within Golden Gate Park now!

 Aside from the many gardens and museums here, you can also climb Strawberry Hill, which is the highest point in the park.
 The park also features paddle boating in Stow Lake, the Shakespeare Garden, Lawn Bowling + Archery on Sundays, and Lindy in the Park (free swing lessons).
 There’s really something for everyone here.

 Local Tip: If you’re looking for something off the beaten path, take some time looking for the secret Faery Door, where you can leave tiny gifts and messages for the magical faeries that live behind the tiny door within the tree (they like bells, shells, rocks, acorns, tiny treats, and tiny rolled up messages).
-Leave your message/gift and read the faery responses here!
-There are more secret doors throughout SF and across the rest of the Bay Area if your interested in continuing the hunt!
+There are more secret doors throughout SF and across the rest of the Bay Area if you’re interested in continuing the hunt!